Arch Linux Hibernation Using Swap File

 The End

-Before the first hibernation, a reboot is required to activate the feature.
+Before hibernating for the first time, a reboot is required to activate the feature.